sablier-labs/docs/docs/concepts/06-glossary.md

 [Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocol.

+## Gas Fee

+[Gas fees](https://www.investopedia.com/terms/g/gas-ethereum.asp) are transaction fees paid to the blockchain validators in native tokens such as ETH.
+Sablier Labs does not take any cut from this.

+Gas is paid only when streams are created, canceled, transferred, or withdrawn from.
+It does not accrue in real-time.

 ## Lockup

 A term coined by us to refer to the requirement of locking up assets in order to create a stream.